-In BASH, a variable is declared by starting with dollar symbol “$” and then typing out its identifier name.
+A bash variable is declared by starting with dollar symbol “$” and then typing out its identifier name.
 Below is a sample variable named “variable” –

-$variable But if you happen to declare a variable and assign some value to it at the same time, you’ll have to omit the “$” symbol as in:
+$variable But if you happen to declare a variable and assign some value to it at the same time, you’ll have to omit the “$” symbol as in: variable=123 Prefixing the “$” symbol to such (defined) variables would result in an error when you try to run your program.

-Prefixing the “$” symbol to such (defined) variables would result in an error when you try to run your program.
-This might seem confusing at first but you’ll get used to it after going through some example scripts afterward.
+It might seem confusing at first but you’ll get used to it after going through some example scripts afterward.

-Some Rules to follow
+Rules to follow

 BASH has some naming conventions or rules to declare a variable: